Overview of the Cato User Portal

 Logging In to the User Portal

-Log in to the User Portal (myvpn.catonetworks.com) using one of the following authentication methods.
+Log in to the User Portal (myvpn.catonetworks.com) using your Cato Client account name (only lower-case letters), username, and password.
 The same password is used for the Cato Client and the User Portal.

 This screenshot is an example of logging in to the User portal with account, username, and password: